 - See the instructions that come with the memory card for information about how to use it. - Certain types of cards can slow down processing speeds.
-If you are using a slow memory card, you may not be able to record a movie using the "HQ" or "HQ Wide" image quality setting.
-Because of this, use of a memory card with a maximum transfer speed of at least 10MB per second is recommended. - Certain types of memory cards take longer to record data, which can cause movie frames to be dropped. " C and " I ash on the monitor screen during recording to let you know when a frame has been dropped.
-Use of a memory card with a maximum transfer speed of at least 10MB per second is recommended. - SD memory cards and SDHC memory cards have a write protect switch.
+If you are using a slow memory card, you may not be able to record a movie using the "HQ" image quality setting.
+Because of this, use of an SD memory card with a maximum transfer speed of at least 10MB per second is recommended. - Certain types of memory cards take longer to record data, which can cause movie frames to be dropped. " " and " " flash on the monitor screen during recording to let you know when a frame has been dropped.
+Use of an SD memory card with a maximum transfer speed of at least 10MB per second is recommended. - SD memory cards have a write protect switch.
 Use it when you need to guard against accidentally deleting data.
-Note, however, if you write protect a memory card you must then turn write protection off whenever you want to record to the card, format it, or delete any of its images.
+Note, however, if you write protect an SD memory card you must then turn write protection off whenever you want to record to the card, format it, or delete any of its images.